 Retailers Have a Choice

 TraceGains Helps Retail

 Solve Your Supply Chain Challenges with TraceGains

 Powerful Sourcing Directory

-Search from among 25,000+ supplier locations and 200,00+ items to keep pace with rapidly changing consumer preferences.
+Search from thousands of supplier locations and 200,00+ items to keep pace with rapidly changing consumer preferences.

 Automated Workflows and Alerts

 New suppliers are automatically reminded to submit all required documentation (e.g., annual audits, FDA facility registration number, C-TPAT, kosher, organic, etc.), and automatic alerts are triggered when documents are about to expire.

 Static documents and information exchange are converted into digital records that can be extracted and transformed into configurable dashboards that allow everyone in the organization to spot issues and track progress at a glance.